Visit Kure

 Yes.
 The audio guide is free via the Yamato Museum Navi smartphone app and is available in English, Traditional Chinese, Korean, and Japanese.
 Connect to the in-museum Wi-Fi (YAMATOMUSEUMNAVIGATION) and download the app, or borrow a rental tablet at the ticket counter if you do not have a smartphone.

-How much is admission, and are there discounts?
+How much are Yamato Museum tickets, and are there discounts?

 General adult admission (university students and above) is ¥1,000.
 The published rates are: